MrBlank/Calibre-EPUB-to-CBZ/README.md

 The converted CBZ files will appear in your Calibre library alongside the original EPUB files.

+Other eBook file types may work.
+Try it and see.

 ## Notes

 - The plugin preserves image quality during conversion